 First Baptist Church relies on its members to finance everything from day-to-day operations to mission trips to Endowments for maintenance of our historic sanctuary.
 Our Church has been blessed with a generous congregation that takes advantage of the numerous giving options available.
 Explore the many ways to contribute to the life of the Church.

-At year’s end, please continue to be faithful to your financial stewardship commitment for 2013.
-Your generous support toward the 2013 budget will allow us to end the year with a solid base.
-Year-end contributions must be received or postmarked by the end of the year.
+At year’s end, please continue to be faithful to your financial stewardship commitment.
+Your generous support toward the budget will allow us to end the year with a solid base.

 In 1997 our church established an endowment fund for the primary purpose of maintaining and repairing our buildings.
 Gifts to this fund are invested and only the income, not principal, is used for this purpose.
 When a gift is made to the endowment fund, it is a permanent gift that will continue to produce income through the ages.
 The official name of the endowment fund is the Church Facility Maintenance and Replacement Fund, which is explained further in a brochure available in the church office: “Planting Trees for Others to Enjoy.”